thieu1995/permetrics/README.md

 # Quick notification

+* Add classification metrics to version 1.3.0
+* Add more metrics to version 1.2.2
 * The version 1.2.0 has serious problem with calculate multiple metrics (OOP style), please update to version 1.2.1 as soon as possible for your sake.
-* Add more metrics to version 1.2.2

 ## Introduction